RoboJackets/robocup-software/firmware/robot/README.md

 1. Set DIP switch 3 on the robot to ON
 1. Wait 10 seconds
 1. Turn DIP switch 3 off
-1. Turn the robot off and then back off again
+1. Turn the robot off and then back on again
 1. Run `$ scons robot-prog-samba` to load the firmware